Frank666/GrayBoxChallenge/README.md

 1. Clone the repository and open you fav IDE

-2. Open a terminal and run the command: `npm install` to retrieve all the dependencies for this project
+2. Open a terminal and move to folder `grayboxchallenge` using the command: `cd grayboxchallenge`

+3. Run the command: `npm install` to retrieve all the dependencies for this project

-3. Once is done, run the command: `npm start` and the project will run in `http://localhost:3000` :)
+4. Once is done, run the command: `npm start` and the project will run in `http://localhost:3000` :)

 ## Notes